Music Director: Chellan Hoffman

 Knox United, a century old church in the heart of downtown Calgary, has a celebrated history of involvement in the fine arts.
 Its congregation has been a leader in incorporating the arts into their religious services, providing a venue and cultural hub for a wide variety of local and international organizations, and has been a valuable resource centre for the Calgary community at large.

-The Knox Music Program supports four diverse choirs and a handbell choir
+The Knox Music Program supports three diverse choirs

-- EquiKnox, a smaller ensemble of 4-6 singers supported by a talented trio of piano, bass, and drums, specializes in contemporary music.
+- EquiKnox, a smaller ensemble of 4-6 singers supported by a talented band of piano, guitars, mandolin, bass, and drums, specializes in contemporary music

-- The Beible Group is an ensemble of 10 – 14 singers who enjoy more technically difficult choral materials
+- Soulstice is an ensemble of 8-10 singers who enjoy more technically difficult choral materials

 - The church has a 3 octave set of handbells and is currently working to re-establish them as a vital component of the music program.